Components of a Database Management System

 What is a Database Management System (or DBMS)?

 Organizations employ Database Management Systems (or DBMS) to help them effectively manage their data and derive relevant information out of it.
-A DBMS is a technology tool that directly supports data management.
+A DBMS is a technology tool that directly supports efficient data management.
 It is a package designed to define, manipulate, and manage data in a database.

 Some general functions of a DBMS: